Faculty Stephen Cavallo

 Rank: Associate Professor / Department Chair

 Degrees: Ph.D., Graduate School of Arts and Sciences, Columbia Univ.

 Professor Cavallo earned a Ph.D. in speech science from the Graduate School of Arts and Sciences at Columbia University.
 Before joining the faculty at Lehman College in 2004, he held faculty appointments at the State University of New York at Geneseo; Rutgers, the State University of New Jersey; and Adelphi University.
-Dr. Cavallo provides classroom and clinical instruction in both the undergraduate and graduate programs and is supervisor of the Speech Science and Clinical Voice and Speech Analysis labs.
+Dr. Cavallo provides classroom and clinical instruction in both the undergraduate and graduate programs and contributes to the Speech Science and Clinical Voice and Speech Analysis labs.
 He holds NYS licensure and the Certificate of Clinical Competence (CCC-SLP) in Speech-Language Pathology.
-Dr. Cavallo is director of Long Island Voice Care where he provides Voice and Speech Evaluations and voice therapy at his office in Oyster Bay, NY.

 Graduate Courses Taught

 - Advanced Anatomy, Physiology, and Neurology of Speech